 Racke spoke boldly enough.
-He knew that he had not been seen entering Tom Merry's study to purloin the hand-kerchief.
-He knew that he had not been noticed stealing stealthily into the New House.
+He knew that he had not been seen entering Tom Merry's study to purloin the handkerchief.
+He knew that he had not been noticed creeping stealthily into the New House.
 He had finished his ruffianly work and cleared before Figgins & Co. had returned to their House.
 Even if he should be suspected, there was absolutely no jot or tittle of evidence to connect him with the rag in Figgins' study.
-Even his pals, Crooke and Clampe, knew nothing of it-Racke had not breathed a word to his closest associates.
 D'Arcy's accusation came like a thunderclap to him, but he was quite prepared to brazen it out.

 Figgins & Co. had calmed down now.
-Kerr's keen Scottish brain had grasped the facts at once, when Tom Merry explained he knew that there had been a cunning scheme to set the two studies by the ears.
-Figgins and Fatty Wynn were still rather dubious, but open to conviction, as it were.
-Arthur Augustus D'Arcy raised an accusing forefinger, and pointed it at Racke's sullen, evil face.
+Kerr's keen Scottish brain had grasped the facts at once.
+When Tom Merry explained he knew that there had been a cunning scheme to set the two studies by the ears.
+Figgins and Fatty Wynn were still rather dubious but open to conviction, as it were.

+Arthur Augustus D'Arcy raised an accusing forefinger and pointed it at

+Racke's sullen, evil face.